Winter Palace: Last period under the Monarchy (1905–1917)

 Nicholas II, last Emperor of all the Russias, in the Nicholas Hall.
-Portrait by Earnest Lipgart, early 1900s.
+Portrait by Ernest Lipgart, early 1900s.

 Following the Imperial Family's move to the Alexander Palace at Tsarskoe Selo, the Winter Palace became little more than an administrative office block and a place of rare official entertaining.
 Throughout the year, the family moved from one palace to another: in March, to Livadia; in May to Peterhof (not the great palace, but a 19th-century villa in its grounds); in June, they cruised upon the Imperial Yacht, Standart; August was spent in Poland, at Spała, September was spent back at Livadia, before a return to Tsarskoe Selo for the Winter.

 The Tsar betrayed his private views of Saint Petersburg in 1912, while addressing a farewell party of dignitaries and family bidding him farewell, as the family left for warmer climes: "I am only sorry for you who have to remain in this bog."
 However, to the Tsar's ordinary subjects, the Winter Palace was seen not only as the home of the Tsars, but a symbol of Imperial power.
 In this role, it was to be at the centre of some of the most momentous happenings in Russia's early 20th century history.
 Three of these events stand out in Russia's history: The Bloody Sunday massacre of 1905; the opening of the first State Duma in 1906, which opened in St George's Hall (13); and finally the taking of the palace by revolutionaries in 1917.